-If a search yields contraband, school officials will seize the item and may turn it over to law enforcement when appropriate.
+If a search yields contraband, school officials will seize the item and may turn it over to legal officials for ultimate disposition when appropriate.

 E. DISSEMINATION OF POLICY

 A copy of this policy will be printed in the student handbook or disseminated in any other way which school officials deem appropriate.